- Home

 insights from 237,500+ hours of manufacturing marketing experience

-Today, AI is revolutionizing the manufacturing industry in similar ways.
 Many see a future where robotics and machine learning are part of the process.
-Here are some examples of how AI is used in manufacturing:
+We will cover the basics of AI for manufacturing, including:

 Besides robotics, AI has changed the course of manufacturing history in other ways.
 Here are the top six AI manufacturing examples.